Frequently Asked Questions

 See US Department of Education for additional information.

-Upon receiving the initial application, it can take 5-7 business days for staff to process information received.
-The Commission will correspond with an email requesting additional information or instructions regarding the next steps in the licensure process.
+All applications and documents are processed in the order received.
+The Commission will correspond via email requesting additional information or instructions regarding the next steps in the licensure process.

-Upon exam approval, the Commission will send you a correspondence via email with information on scheduling the exam(s) with PSI.
+Upon being approved to take the applicable exam, Commission staff will send you a correspondence via email with information on scheduling the exam(s) with the Commission-approved testing center.
 Please check your email for a correspondence from donotreply@llr.sc.gov prior to contacting the Commission office.

 Please Note: You cannot register for the exam(s) until the Commission has made you exam eligible.

-PSI submits exam scores directly to the Commission office.
+The Commission-approved testing center submits exam scores directly to the Commission office.
 Allow up to 48 hours for the Commission office to receive the exam scores.
-Please check your email for a correspondence from donotreply@llr.sc.gov prior to contacting the Commission office.
+Please check your email for correspondence from donotreply@llr.sc.gov prior to contacting the Commission office.

 Use the LLR Licensee Lookup Tool.
 Please type the first and last name in the designated area.
 (Do not input the city or State) Or, your license pocket card will show your License number.